Chapter Twenty One

 "Fabulous."
 I sneered.
 Laurent was unaffected by my tone.
 "Get to the point, Laurent."

-"Governor's been sending out supply runs more frequently now, I've been spending more time out here than in camp-"
+"Boss's been sending out supply runs more frequently now, I've been spending more time out here than in camp-"

 "Work getting too hard for you?"
 I muttered, sarcastically.
 For the first time during the conversation, Laurent glared at me.
 Despite this, he ignored my comment.